IsaacGC95/SimpleEQ/README.md

 - Save the components in their respective folders in your Library/Audio/Plug-ins folder.
 - Open it with your respective DAW.
 - Enjoy!

+## Known Issues

+- Cannot use when connected to bluetooth to Galaxy Buds Live headphones: I suppose it's because the headphonse enter "call mode" and somehow bugs the app.